dgpdev/Digipulse-larva/README.md

 This guide will cover the necessary information on how to setup and test the Digipulse Alpha version, codename *Larva*.

+### Digipulse overall structure and understanding

+The Digipulse network is build using different modules and mainly written in nodejs.
+The Digipulse services will run on an web-based interface so general users don't have to struggle setting up the entire network themselfs.

+However, if you like to build your own private network, a tutorial will be posted after the *drone release*.

+Digipulse is divided in two main sections important for the global userbase

+  - The network Nodes, known as `dgp-node`.
+  - The backend infrastructure connecting all the nodes and providing a blockchain.

+During the *larva release*, the backend infrastructure is out of scope since this will not be disclosed until the *drone release* to prevent copycats.

 Alpha release terms, conditions and meaning
 -------------------------------------------